 A championship history

 In the mid-1930s, the Depression battered Oklahoma.
 Oil prices plummeted, thousands lost their jobs, and a series of dust storms ravaged the region’s agriculture.
-It was remarkable, then, that in 1934 a group of citizens in Tulsa raised $140,000 for a new country club.
+So it was remarkable that in 1934 a group of citizens in Tulsa managed to raise $140,000 for a new country club.
 A local oil baron, Waite Phillips, donated a rolling tract of land south of the city and urged investors to hire the region’s finest golf architect, Perry Maxwell.

 Maxwell directed a large crew consisting primarily of Works Progress Administration labor.
 They stayed in tents on the site and built the course for about $113,000.
 “Technically speaking,” historian Chris Clouser wrote in The Midwest Associate, “the course at Southern Hills is the closest product to the ideals of what Maxwell had in mind for golf course design.
 He moved little land and was cost effective in his work and created a strategically sound course using the attributes of the land to mold the golf holes.”